csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  Technical strengths:
  1. I'm good at database-related work
  2. I worked on some React Native projects, and learning React should be easy for me.
- 3. I'm good at designing UI that are comfortable and easy to work with Technical weaknesses:
+ 3. I'm good at designing UI that is comfortable and easy to work with Technical weaknesses:
  1. Not much experience in working on a web app
  2. Never worked with node.js before so this part is quite challenging